Observational Constraints on Axion(s) Dark Energy with a Cosmological Constant: Introduction

 In String Theory, the existence of axions is ubiquitous, and usually the axions appear as complex partners of moduli fields.
 In the String Axiverse scenario, a large number of axions arise due to compactifications of internal spaces \cite{Arvanitaki:2009fg}.
 In certain scenario of moduli stablisation, the axion masses of correct order of magnitude required for quintessence field appears naturally.
-Moreover, internal fluxes contribute to the existence of a cosmological constant whose value can be tuned to be of the same order as required for dark energy \cite{Cicoli:2018kdo} \footnote{The paper \cite{Cicoli:2018kdo}, in general, advocates the difficulties of having quintessence models in String Theory.}.
+Moreover, internal fluxes contribute to the existence of a cosmological constant whose value can be tuned to be of the same order as required for dark energy \cite{Cicoli:2018kdo}.
 In this case, acceleration of the Universe can be driven by complex dynamics of interplay of several axions and a cosmological constant.
 In the context of String Axiverse scenario, the dynamics of multiple axions contributing to the dynamics of dark energy has been explored in \cite{Kamionkowski:2014zda}.
 But the analysis is done assuming zero cosmological constant.
 Cosmological analysis for Axiverse inspired single axion field as dark energy has been done in \cite{Emami:2016mrt}, whereas cosmological implications of ultra-light axion-like fields (not necessarily as dark energy) has been explored in \cite{Poulin:2018dzj}.